nancymeena/nmeena2/README.md

 - 👋 Hi, I’m Nancy Meena
-- 👀 I’m interested in Astronomy
+- 👀 I’m interested in Astrophysics
 - 📫 How to reach me: nmeena0731@gmail.com

 <!---